Nina Yulianti, Kitso Kusin (Univ. Palangka Raya), Masafumi Ohashi (Kagoshima Univ.), Masahiro Kawasaki,

-According to the reported epidemiological statistics of China, Europe and Japan, R0 are presently estimated to be 5, 2-3 and 1.5, respectively.
-This number can be reduced to R by a factor of (1 – c) by lifestyle habits including social communication and distancing, washing hands, masks etc.,
+According to the reported epidemiological statistics of China, Europe and Japan, R0 are presently (March 2020) estimated to be 5, 2-3 and 1.5, respectively.
+This number can be reduced to R by an efficacy factor of (1 – c) that depends on lifestyle habits including social communication and distancing, washing hands, masks etc.,

 R = R0(1 − c).

 With proper prevention of epidemic, R of Japan was reduced to 1.06.
 Based on information about China, Europe and Japan, we assume in the present calculation that a) day of double infection is 10 days, b) γ is around 0.055 day-1 to calculate I(t) as a function of population, N = 5,000 for a village community and 1,000,000 for a megacity.
 Although small population density in village makes social distancing large, in the following calculation we assume that human relationship among people of the village community under closed circumstances is much closer than in the city, resulting in a larger (1 – c) value.
 For simplicity purpose, using a doubled R value for village as shown in Table 2, we numerically calculate epidemic curves in Fig. 3.
 The number of cases in village peaks on 6th day while 45th for city.
 Almost all residents in the village suffer from COVID-19 within two weeks while less than a half of people are infected in the city with a seven times slower infection speed.
 People in city have time to prepare against pandemic while village people do not.
 Since the local community of the village gets easily collapsed with chaos spread among residents, a small society should take very quick prevention against epidemic to save its community.

 |Table 2.
 Results of epidemic curves of a model calculation for village and citya)|